DamoM73/turtle_vid_tute/lesson_5.md

 PRIMM

-- *Predict* what you think will happen when you run the code:
+- **Predict** what you think will happen when you run the code:
-- *Run* the code.
+- **Run** the code.
 Did it follow your predictions?
-- Let's *investigating* the new code to see how this use of a `while` loop works
+- Let's **investigating** the new code to see how this use of a `while` loop works

 Code breakdown:

-- line `4`: `while True`
+- Line `5`: `while True:`
-  - this is called an infinite loop, since the condition of will always be `True` the loop will always run.
+  - This is called an **infinite loop**, since the condition will always be `True`, the loop will always run.
-  - infinite loops are frequently cause by errors, although not in this case
+  - Infinite loops are frequently cause by errors, although not in this case.
-  - infinite loops can be broken out of by using the `break` statement, or the `return` statement, if it is in a function.
+  - Infinite loops can be 'broken out' of by using the `break` statement.
+  - If the Infinite loop is in a function, it can also be 'broken out' of by using the `return` statement.
-- lines `5` to `9` are the same as before, except they are now a code block inside of a `while` loop.
+- Lines `6` to `10` are the same as before, except they form a code block inside of the `while` loop.
-- it is worth noting the importance of line `7`
+- It is worth noting the importance of line `8`.
-  - since the `while` loop is infinite, the program will keep asking for input unless it executes line `7`
+  - Since the `while` loop is infinite, the program will keep asking for input until it executes line `8`.
-  - in line `7` the value assigned to `num` is converted into an integer and then returned to the main program, effectively ending the function and exiting the `while` loop in the process.
+  - In line `8` the value assigned to `num` is converted into an integer and then returned to the main program
+  - In this situation the `return` statement ends the function, effectively exiting the `while` loop in the process.

 The end effect of these changes is the program will endlessly ask the user for a number between 1 and 100, until the user provides an integer.

 ## Part 2 Exercise

-In this course, the exercises are the *make* component of the PRIMM model.
-So work through the following exercises and *make* your own code.
+In this course, the exercises are the **make** component of the PRIMM model.
+So work through the following exercises and make your own code.

 ### Exercise 4